LucasHoffSchmidt/Telecom_Customer_Churn_Classification/README.md

 **Model Deployment**
 - Saved data for use with Power BI and streamlit.
-- Built a Power BI dashboard and gallery.
+- Built a Power BI report and gallery.
 - Developed a streamlit app with dynamic visualizations and a SHAP-based localized feature importances plot and deployed it via the Streamlit Community Cloud.

 ## Insights